The Dos & Don’ts of Passwords | Fraser Valley IT Support

 A quarter of users still use obvious passwords like 123456, password and qwerty!
 Also, a 2019 survey found that 59% of passwords used a birthday.
 You do not want to use any information that is well know or easy to find out.
 So, avoid things like family names or pets’ names.

-The longer the password, the harder it is to guess.
+The longer the password, the higher your Password Safety.
 So, use at least 10 letters.
 Short random sentences work great.
 Also, if possible, add in a mix of upper and lower case, symbols and numbers.
 We have a great blog post on fun ways to think of new passwords.

 Not All Recycling is Good!